- Download our Moving to Houston Guide (PDF)

-Expats who are accustomed to using public transport will have to make quite an adjustment when it comes to getting around in Houston.
-Though the city has made significant improvements to its public transportation networks, it's very spread out, which makes travelling between destinations long and complicated.
-Most Houstonians own cars and find driving to be the best way to get around in the city.
+New arrivals in Houston who are accustomed to using public transport will have to make quite an adjustment when it comes to getting around.
+Though Houston has made significant improvements to its public transportation networks, the city is sprawled over over a large area, which makes travelling between destinations long and complicated.
+Most Houstonians own cars and find driving to be the best way to get around the city.